ModbusScope/ModbusScope/docs/pages/user_manual.md

 #### Optimize logging interval

 The minimum logging interval is determined by several factors.
 The Modbus protocol has an inherent slowdown when register addresses aren't in successive order.
 When the register addresses aren't successive, *ModbusScope* will split the read request in several packets.
-But this will negatively impact the minimum logging interval because of the modbus end of frame timeout.
+But this will negatively impact the minimum logging interval because of the Modbus end of frame timeout.
 When a fast logging interval is required then limit the number of registers and make sure all register are in order.

 ## Exporting data/image